Sinus diseases affect about 37 million people per year in the U.S.

 - Deviated septum

-If mucus drainage is blocked, bacteria that begin to grow, this leads to an infection of the sinus, called sinusitis.
+If mucus drainage is blocked, bacteria begin to grow, leading to an infection of the sinus, called sinusitis.
 The most common viruses and bacteria causing sinusitis also cause the flu or some forms of pneumonia.
 Fungal infection can also cause sinusitis, particularly in individuals with weakened immune systems.

 Symptoms and Causes of Sinus Infections